risc0/risc0/website/api_versioned_docs/version-0.19/bonsai/bonsai-overview.md

 ## Where we're headed

 We're building technology that allows anyone to generate highly performant zero-knowledge proofs for a variety of applications.
 We want to make zero-knowledge proof integration into Ethereum, L1 blockchains, Cosmos app chains, L2 rollups, and dApps possible with minimal development effort.
-To learn more, read our [litepaper].

 [`cargo risczero`]: https://crates.io/crates/cargo-risczero
 [Bonsai as a zk coprocessor]: https://www.risczero.com/blog/a-guide-to-zk-coprocessors-for-scalability